-We believe we have the financial capacity to fund our existing capital program through our predictable and growing cash flow from operations, access to capital markets, including through portfolio management, cash on hand and substantial committed credit facilities.
+We believe we have the financial capacity to fund our existing capital program through our predictable and growing cash flow from operations, access to capital markets, including through our corporate ATM program and our Dividend Reinvestment Plan, portfolio management, cash on hand and substantial committed credit facilities.
 In light of the 2018 FERC Actions, further drop downs of assets into TC PipeLines, LP are not considered to be a viable funding lever.
-In addition the TC PipeLines, LP ATM program is not currently being utilized.
+In addition, the TC PipeLines, LP ATM program is not currently being utilized.
 It is uncertain whether these will be restored as competitive financing options in the future.
 See the 2018 FERC Actions section for further information.

-At March 31, 2018, our current assets totaled \$4.4 billion and current liabilities amounted to \$14.7 billion, leaving us with a working capital deficit of \$10.3 billion compared to a deficit of \$7.7 billion at December 31, 2017.
+At March 31, 2018, our current assets totaled \$4.6 billion and current liabilities amounted to \$11.9 billion, leaving us with a working capital deficit of \$7.3 billion compared to a deficit of \$5.2 billion at December 31, 2017.
 Our working capital deficiency is considered to be in the normal course of business and is managed through: